gowthampenjarla/games-arena-angular/README.md

 # UI Assesment

-This project was generated with Angular CLI version 8.3.20.
+This project was generated with Angular CLI version 8.3.23.

 # Development server

-Run npm install and npm start for a dev server.
+Run `npm install` and `nodemon app` for a dev server.
 Navigate to http://localhost:5000/.

 Angular code is already built into public folder.